NL33/electron-git/z-next.md

 - display notes by date.
 DONE.
 - color the date display.
 Done

-- get all months that have been entered--and retrieve them in console log
+- get all months that have been entered--and retrieve them in console log.
+START HERE
 - show all months where entry made--start by showing on left side
 - click on month and show all notes from that month
 - add "view more notes" button